BlinkDL/RWKV-LM/README.md

 ![RWKV-chat](RWKV-chat.png)

-**You can run RWKV on low VRAM GPUs with this pip package:** https://github.com/harrisonvanderbyl/rwkvstic

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)

 You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
 We have plenty of potential compute (A100 40Gs) now (thanks to Stability and EleutherAI), so if you have interesting ideas I can run them.